 Rogue traders are an unfortunate byproduct of any industry, and renewable energy is no exception.

-Thanks to rising energy costs and schemes like the feed-in tariff more and more people are looking to adopt green technologies.
-And if Ofgem’s feed-in tariff figures are anything to go by, solar remains the most dominant of all renewable energy technologies.
+Thanks to rising energy costs and schemes like the Feed-in Tariff (FiT) more and more people are looking to adopt green technologies and if Ofgem’s Feed-in Tariff figures are anything to go by, solar will remain the most dominant of all renewable energy technologies.